Teach Flow your words with the dictionary

 Bugs fixed in recent updates

-The following issues have been fixed in recent versions of Wispr Flow.
-If you experience any of them, update to the latest version:
+The following issues have been fixed in recent versions of Wispr Flow:

-"Add to Dictionary" button stays visible after typing to replace a selection on iOS
+"Add to Dictionary" button staying visible after typing to replace a selection on iOS.

-Dictionary and Snippets tabs appear empty after launching the app on iOS
+Dictionary and Snippets tabs appearing empty after launching the app on iOS.

 To resolve any of these: